SiGiL-Cpp/CppCraft/pages/06-operations.md

 Assignment operations are different from the operations we have seen so far because they *modify* one of their operand.

-We can't mofify a [literal](03-types.html#literals) (`10` can't be changed to become `42`), but we can modify a [variable](03-types.html#varying-variables).
+We can't modify a [literal](03-types.html#literals) (`10` can't be changed to become `42`), but we can modify a [variable](03-types.html#varying-variables).

-The operator `=` is the assignment operator (remember that evaluate if two values are equal, we use `==`).
-It is an operator that assigns the value on its right-hand side to the left-hand side operand, and evaluates to that value.
+The operator `=` is the assignment operator (remember that to evaluate whether two values are equal, we use `==`).
+It is an operator that assigns the value on its right-hand side to the left-hand side operand, and evaluates to that left-hand side operand (with its new value).

 ```playground: Assignment operations
 id: assignment-operations